 You have a very strong emotional connection with the person.
 This connection is just between the two of you and not many people are aware of this closeness.
 And if you are wondering if your emotional affair is cheating, yes it is.
 It is called emotional infidelity.

 In this confusing atmosphere, what does it mean if you’re emotionally attached to another person?
-When two partners work all day, have little or no sex and find no time to be with each other, an emotional affair might happen.
-Without going into the rights and wrongs of the whole deal, let’s look at the signs, which may tell you that you are indulging in emotional infidelity.
+When two partners work all day, have little or no sex, and find no time to be with each other, an emotional affair might take hold at the workplace or with one of your close friends.

 1. Who do you call first?